 *click illustration to go to audio interactive

 THE UNIVERSITY OF CHICAGO LAW SCHOOL

 THE UNMAKING OF PLACE

 THE EXPERIMENTAL STATION

 The Experimental Station works to build independent cultural infrastructure on the South Side of Chicago.
-They do this by fostering a dynamic ecology of innovative educational and cultural programs, small business enterprises and community initiatives, including: The Invisible Institute, The 61st Street Farmers Market, Blackstone Bicycle Works, and The Invisible Institute.
+They do this by fostering a dynamic ecology of innovative educational and cultural programs, small business enterprises and community initiatives, including: The Invisible Institute, The 61st Street Farmers Market, Blackstone Bicycle Works.

 BLACKSTONE BICYCLE WORKS